Glass Garage Door Buying Guide for North Carolina

 - A lack of insulation: Regular glass garage doors don’t offer much insulation.
 While optional insulated glass can offer increased insulation, it’s not quite as effective as traditional doors.

 - Noticeable defects: If your glass garage door starts to break, the cracks will be noticeable.

 How Much Does a Glass Garage Door Cost?

-Glass overhead doors can often cost over a thousand dollars.
+Glass overhead doors can often cost close to and over $1000.
 While you may occasionally find a garage door for a price closer to a thousand, the most common price range is over a thousand to several thousand dollars.
 Custom sizing requests and nonstandard materials could drive the price up even more.
 In addition, the average garage door installation can cost several hundred to over a thousand dollars, so you’ll have to consider that when you start budgeting.